This post may contain affiliate links. Please read our disclosure policy.

 Can you cook pre-cooked shrimp?

 The quick answer is yes.
 You can cook pre-cooked shrimp that’s store-bought.
 They usually come frozen so make sure you thaw them first.
-We do recommend using raw shrimp since they turn out to be more juicy and tasty.
+I do recommend using raw shrimp since they turn out to be more juicy and tasty.
 You will be running the risk and rubbery shrimp when you cook cooked shrimp.
+If using pre-cooked, just toss them in the hot butter/oil and seasoning for 1 minute to heat through.

 How to store sauteed Cajun shrimp?